tryVital/docs/README.md

 ## Quickstart

-Ensure you have nodejs 18 installed and run `yarn install` to get started.
+- Ensure you have nodejs 18 installed and run `yarn install` to get started.
-To view the docs locally run `yarn start`.
+- Ensure you have mintlify installed globally by running `npm install -g mintlify`.
+- To pull the latest changes from the openapi spec, run `wget https://api.tryvital.io/openapi.json -O ./docs/swagger.json`.
+- Make sure you `cd` into the `docs` directory before running `mintlify dev` to view the docs locally.

 ## Resources